Updated June 2020

 Please note that qualifying property must meet the applicable standards in the law.

 The residential energy property credit, which expired at the end of December 2014, was extended for two years through December 2016 by the Protecting Americans from Tax Hikes Act of 2015.
 The Consolidated Appropriations Act, 2018 extended the credit through December 2017.
+The nonbusiness energy property credit expired on December 31, 2017 but was retroactively extended for tax years 2018 and 2019 on December 20, 2019 as part of the Further Consolidated Appropriations Act.
 The credit had previously been extended by legislation several times.
 See Notice 2013-70 (PDF) for more information on this credit as well as the credit for alternative energy equipment.
-However, please note that the law has been updated since this notice was released.

 Q. Who qualifies to claim a residential energy property credit?
 Are there limitations?